Nick Lance, KC5KBO

 I am a member of the JSC Amateur Radio Club and past president of the Clear Lake Amateur Radio Club (CLARC).
 In my spare time, I teach license classes to the public and to intermediate school students in the CCISD (Clear Creek Independent School District).
 I’ve taught in the CCISD schools since 1999 and licensed about 30 - 40 students per year.
 I am part of the ARISS (Amateur Radio on the International Space Station) team that organizes the ham radio contacts with the astronauts on the Space Station.
 One of my specific roles is to prepare the astronauts to pass their amateur radio license exam.
 I was named the Professional Educator of the Year in 2003 by the Amateur Radio Relay League.

 When I am not “radio-active”, I enjoy spending time with my family and competing in the tournament horseshoe circuit as a member of the National Horseshoe Pitchers Association, taking the sport up again after a 35 year hiatus, after winning the New Jersey State Junior Championship in 1966.
-Since getting back in the game, I’ve won back to back gold medals in horseshoes in the 2009 and 2011 Senior Olympic Games.
+Since getting back in the game, I’ve won back to back to back gold medals in horseshoes in the 2009, 2011, and 2013 Senior Olympic Games.
+In 2013 I won the Texas State Horseshoe Championship.